 rates that are deemed, by policymakers, to be excessively high.
 This

-short paper studies the theory behind interest rate cap for banks and other financial institutions
+short paper studies the theory behind interest rate caps and aims to

 Miller, H. Interest rate caps and their impact on financial inclusion.
 (2013) 17 pp.